MineTrax/minetrax.github.io/docs/troubleshooting.md

 ```

 ### 2. Player Stats are not getting tracked.
-Player statistics are tracked using the SFTP/FTP/Local connection.
-Make sure you have configured the connection correctly.

-You can verify that by going to `Admin > Server > Edit Server` and then clicking on `Test Connection` button.

-Once you have verified the connection is getting successful.
+If player stats are not getting tracked, it is mostly due to queue workers not working properly.

 You can try fixing file permissions & then restarting queue workers.
 Run below command
 ```
 sh update.sh
 sudo supervisorctl restart all
 ```

-Once done.
-Do a manual rescan from server listing page and see if it fixes the issue.

 *Ping us on discord if issue persists*